-This essay examines the philosophical significance of the consequence relation defined in the Ω -logic for set-theoretic languages.
-I argue that, as with secondorder logic, the modal profile of validity in Ω -Logic enables the property to be epistemically tractable.
+This essay examines the philosophical significance of the consequence relation defined in the $\Omega$ -logic for set-theoretic languages.
+I argue that, as with secondorder logic, the modal profile of validity in $\Omega$ -Logic enables the property to be epistemically tractable.
 Because of the duality between coalgebras and algebras, Boolean-valued models of set theory can be interpreted as coalgebras.
-In Section 2, I demonstrate how the modal profile of Ω -logical validity can be countenanced within a coalgebraic logic, and how Ω -logical validity can further be defined via automata.
-In Section 3, I examine how models of epistemic modal algebras, the duality of modal coalgebraic automata, are availed of in the computational theory of mind.
-Finally, in Section 4, the philosophical significance of the characterization of the modal profile of Ω -logical validity for the philosophy of mathematics is examined.
-I argue (i) that it vindicates a type of neo-logicism with regard to mathematical truth in the set-theoretic universe, and (ii) that it provides a modal and computational account of formal grasp of the concept of 'set', adducing in favor of a realist conception of the cumulative hierarchy of sets.
-Section 5 provides concluding remarks.
+In Section 2, I demonstrate how the modal profile of $\Omega$ -logical validity can be countenanced within a coalgebraic logic, and how $\Omega$ -logical validity can further be defined via automata.
+Finally, in Section 3, the philosophical significance of the characterization of the modal profile of $\Omega$ -logical validity for the philosophy of mathematics is examined.
+I argue (i) that $\Omega$ -logical validity is genuinely logical, and (ii) that it provides a modal account of formal grasp of the concept of 'set'.
+Section 4 provides concluding remarks.